tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 ## Create Dashboard

-The best part of capturing any data is viewing it.
 We’ll create a dashboard that shows interesting facts about our data.
-Metabase is a great library that makes it easy for us to visualize data.
+[Metabase](https://www.metabase.com/) is a great library that makes it easy for us to visualize data.

-First, we’ll create a mysql database to support our metabase dashboard.

-On the left menu, **click “Administrator” and switch to the developer view.** Make sure the `openshift-operator` project is selected.
+First, **we’ll create a database** for metabase dashboard.
+On the left menu, click “Administrator” and switch to the developer view.
+Make sure the `openshift-operator` project is selected.

 **Click +Add and select Database** under the Developer Catalog.